HqRhn/01-CleanArchitecture-CQRS-MediatR/README.md

 **Use of MediaR in this solution** mediatR is used in this solution to implement CQRS pattern.
-It is directing Query(read operations) and Commands(Write operations) to respective handlers(present in application layer) And these handlers are communicating with infrasture layer for the read/write operations.
+It is directing Query(read operations) and Commands(Write operations) to respective handlers(present in application layer) And these handlers are communicating with infrastructure layer for the read/write operations.

 ![Capture](https://github.com/HqRhn/Architecture-Tests/assets/141786593/237c0852-291c-4138-a9e1-65f26babb8c8)